Teething signs can be confusing, and you’ll hear so many myths. Here we explore what teething is exactly and the signs you'll see.

 Try laying your baby on your lap and sneaking a peek inside their mouth by moving their top or bottom lip or gently coaxing open their jaw.
 Use a clean finger to gently feel around their upper and lower gums systematically, one potential tooth spot at a time.

-And what’s not teething?
+What’s not teething?

 - congestion and coughs